nikunjsingh93/react-liquid-photos/README.md

   - Swipe right to go to the previous photo
   - Works anywhere in the full-screen viewer area

-- **Swipe Up**: Open the information panel
-  - Shows EXIF data, file details, and metadata
-  - Works from any position in the viewer

 - **Swipe Down**: Close panels or exit viewer
   - If info panel is open: closes the info panel
   - If info panel is closed: exits the full-screen viewer